Rustem/toptal-blog-celery-toy-ex/celery_uncovered/toyex/README.rst

 Uses Celery Groups for execute multiple requests to github and store report in CSV-file

-In order to launch and test how this task is working, first start the Celery process:
+In order to launch and check an actual behavior of the task, first start the Celery process:

 .. code-block:: bash